 Beauty and the Beak: A Bald Eagle Rescue Story

 When a bullet took her upper beak, Beauty the bald eagle would have starved.
-3D printing and a dedicated caregiver changed all that.
+A dedicated caregiver and 3D printing changed all that.

 An injured bird is always difficult to see.
 Dragging wings, broken legs… it’s just so distressing to see these injured earthbound creatures, knowing they long to soar in the sky.
 When Beauty the bald eagle was injured, though, it wasn’t her wing or leg that took the blow.
 Instead, a poacher’s bullet cost her most of her upper beak, a devastating injury that left her unable to eat or drink.
 It would have meant certain death, but Beauty’s life took a fortunate turn.

 You’ll find Beauty’s story in the children’s book Beauty and the Beak, by Deborah Lee Rose and Jane Veltkamp.
 Jane came to Beauty’s rescue after the injured bald eagle was found trying to scavenge at a local dump.
-Jane, a certified wildlife rehabber, brought Beauty to Birds of Prey Northwest, a rehab facility in Idaho.
+Jane, a certified wildlife rehabber and raptor biologist, brought Beauty to Birds of Prey Northwest, a rehab facility in Idaho.
 There, she set out to find a way to help Beauty when everyone else thought the odds were unbeatable.

 Birds beaks can regenerate, but only over long periods of time.
 Jane knew that for Beauty to survive, she needed a more urgent solution.
 The answer turned out to be technology.
 With the help of a team that included her own dentist, Jane oversaw the design and fitting of a prosthetic beak made with a 3D printer.
 Within hours of the procedure, Beauty was drinking water like any other bald eagle, scooping it up from her dish.